-Again a nice selection this year, all pre 1980, we must all have a something tucked away at the back of a book case or in the attic - select an item of memorabilia from the Queen’s Coronation, an old kitchen utensil, my uniform (photo taken pre-1980), an old village photo from the parish, or a commemorative mug (any event) - next stop Antiques Roadshow!
+Again a nice selection this year, all pre 1980, we must all have a something tucked away at the back of a book case or in the attic - select an item of memorabilia from a Coronation, an old garden tool, a childhood toy, a wedding photograph and, a glass bottle - next stop Antiques Roadshow!

-Usual classes of wheat, barley, oats, hay and oilseed rape, plus potatoes and eggs, and grasses or cereals in a jam jar, then have a look for an old farm photo ( you don't have to be a farmer).
+Usual classes of wheat, barley, oats, hay and oilseed rape, plus potatoes and eggs, and grasses or cereals in a jam jar, then also a modern farming photo (you don't have to be a farmer).